On exact overlaps of integrable matrix product states: inhomogeneities, twists and dressing formulas: Discussion and Conclusion

 \acknowledgments

+T.G. was supported by the NKFIH grant PD142929 and the János Bolyai Research Scholarship of the Hungarian Academy of Science.
 C.K.\ was supported in part by DFF-FNU through grant number 1026-00103B.
 V.M.\ was supported by the STFC under the grant ST/X508809/1.
 X.Q.\ was supported by CSC through grant number 202207940019, he also thanks Yau center of Southeast University for hospitality.
-T.G. was supported by the NKFIH grant PD142929 and the János Bolyai Research Scholarship of the Hungarian Academy of Science.